NazgulCoder/RadminVPN-Helper/README.md

 # RadminVPN-Helper
-a simple unofficial troubleshooting tool for RadminVPN
+a simple unofficial troubleshooting tool for RadminVPN.
+Please keep in mind this tool is in beta-testing and is not approved by Famatech.
+I have received approval from Administrator to develope it and find volunteers to test it out.

 ![Capture](https://user-images.githubusercontent.com/85739956/127749270-43f70628-4eb1-406c-b042-a58092f68788.PNG)